pyjamabrah/pyjamabrah/content/products/c-language/index.md

         - Loops - for, while, do while
       sections:
         - section: "C Language Tour"
-          description: "This section enables the learner to quickly get started with programming in the C language."
+          description: "The section focuses on the Roadmap, Mindset and the lense through which this course is to be pursued.
+We also dive into exploring a basic C program so you can learn to spot the patterns when exploring the code outside of the course.
+To further empower you, we will also look at the three work horse feature of this language."
           open: "open"
-          sectionDuration: 1 Hours 4 mins
+          sectionDuration: 1 Hour 4 Mins
           chapters:
-            - chapter: "The Roadmap and Mindset"
+            - chapter: "01: The Roadmap and Mindset"
               preview: "ZwqDd-WM4kk"
               type: "video"
               meta: 06:54
               attachments: ""
-            - chapter: "Sandbox Environment and Basic C Program"
+            - chapter: "02: Sandbox Environment and Basic C Program"
-              preview: "O-CZ8EvX-8Y"
+              preview: "3k4FGxUwXMk"
               type: "video"
               meta: 30:02
               attachments: ""
-            - chapter: "Keep an Eye on Functions, Pointers and Structs"
+            - chapter: "03: Keep an Eye on Functions, Pointers and Structs"
               preview: "O-CZ8EvX-8Y"
               type: "video"
               meta: 08:04
               attachments: ""
-            - chapter: "Example of the RAW power - Functions, Struct and Pointers"
+            - chapter: "04: Example of the RAW power - Functions, Struct and Pointers"
               preview: "1-GXQFRaHZc"
               type: "video"
               meta: 19:50
               attachments: 2
         - section: "Mental Models to Brain tattoo"
           open: "open"
-          description: "In this section we will explore the models and visualization you can use when reasoning about the system."
-          sectionDuration: "TODO"
+          description: "In this section we will discuss the mental models that you can use to reason about the programs.
+In an attempt to doing this, we will explore the models of systems from 1970s.
+System composition and the CPU, Memory and Interactions with environment.
+This sets the foundation that will enable you to exactly predict the system behavior as a result of the C program that you write."
+          sectionDuration: "44 Mins 11 Sec"
           chapters:
-            - chapter: "The CPU"
+            - chapter: "05: Mental Model of the System"
-              preview: ""
+              preview: "ZNgtPodbrxY"
               type: "video"
-              meta: 19:50
+              meta: 16:43
-              attachments: 2
+              attachments: 0
-            - chapter: "The Memory"
+            - chapter: "06: The mental model of the CPU"
-              preview: ""
+              preview: "ggWIlUo41io"
               type: "video"
-              meta: 19:50
-              attachments: 2
-            - chapter: "Transactions"
-              preview: ""
-              type: "quiz"
-              meta: 19:50
+              meta: 11:41
-              attachments: 2
+              attachments: 0
-            - chapter: "Interacting with the Environment"
+            - chapter: "07: The mental model of the Memory"
-              preview: ""
+              preview: "Q7nHmAXwFEU"
-              type: "code"
+              type: "video"
-              meta: 19:50
+              meta: 15:47
-              attachments: 2
+              attachments: 0
         - section: "From text to 0s and 1s"
           open: "open"
           description: "In this section, you will learn how the text gets transformed int 0s and 1s that represent the instructions in the memory."
-          sectionDuration: "TODO"
+          sectionDuration: "1 Hour 36 Mins 2 Sec"
           chapters:
-            - chapter: "Instruction Set Architecture (ISA)"
+            - chapter: "08: Instruction Encoding and the rv32i ISA"
-              preview: ""
+              preview: "K1uzo-Xy8iA"
               type: "video"
-              meta: 19:50
+              meta: 25:52
-              attachments: 2
+              attachments: 0
-            - chapter: "Machine Code"
+            - chapter: "09: A tour of Toolchain, QEMU, GDB"
-              preview: ""
+              preview: "uyjKrY5jNqk"
               type: "video"
-              meta: 19:50
+              meta: 16:23
-              attachments: 2
+              attachments: 0
-            - chapter: "Assembly Code"
+            - chapter: "10: demo - Assembly to binary, QEMU and GDB"
-              preview: ""
+              preview: "GSgk7FBG3TQ"
               type: "video"
-              meta: 19:50
+              meta: 27:04
-              attachments: 2
+              attachments: 0
-            - chapter: "The toolchain"
+            - chapter: "11: Instruction Encoder Decoder, Makefile and GDB Dashboard"
-              preview: ""
+              preview: "PvIvhltDoII"
               type: "video"
+              meta: 26:43
+              attachments: 0
+        - section: "Dwelling in the World of Assembly"
+          open: ""
+          description: "Understanding what the system does as a result of the C program becomes very simple once we know how the C statements may be translated to the assembly code.
+We will thus spend time mastering the structure of the Assembly programs and the instructions available to us."
+          sectionDuration: "26 Mins 59 Sec"
+          chapters:
+            - chapter: "12: Anatomy of Assembly Program, writing code, debugging in GDB"
+              preview: "KNrqGRKsHRA"
+              type: "video"
-              meta: 19:50
+              meta: 26:59
-              attachments: 2
+              attachments: 0
       requirements:
+        - An open and learning mindset.
+        - Interest in the lower level working of the system.
-        - Some exposure to Digital systems.
+        - Some exposure to Digital systems is good (but not strictly required).
-        - Basic understanding of number systems , logic gates , bits and bytes.
+        - Basic understanding of number systems, logic gates, bits and bytes is good to have (but not strictly required).
       audience:
         - Students in Academia with C as a subject in the course.
+        - Early Career Professionals using C as development language.
+        - Embedded Systems Engineers.
+        - System Software Engineers.
+        - Electrical/Electronics Engineers working on hardware programming.
         - Systems Engineer seeking gain system level insights.
+        - Those curious to learn the underlying details of Systems and how to program it using C.
+        - Those seeking a job changing and preparing for interviews.
       reviews:
         - reviewer: "Pyjama Brah!"
           photo: "https://avatars.githubusercontent.com/u/193006162?s=200&v=4"